-1 Effective for annual periods beginning on or after 1 January 2017.
+Effective for annual periods beginning on or after 1 January 2018.

-- 2 Effective for annual periods beginning on or after 1 January 2018. - 3 Effective for annual periods beginning on or after 1 January 2017 or 1 January 2018, as appropriate. - 4 Effective for annual periods beginning on or after 1 January 2019. - 5 Effective for annual periods beginning on or after 1 January 2021. - 6 Effective date not yet been determined.
+- Effective for annual periods beginning on or after 1 January 2019. - Effective for annual periods beginning on or after 1 January 2021.

+Effective date not yet been determined.

 The Directors anticipate that, except as described below, the application of the other new and revised IFRSs will have no material impact on the results and the financial position of the Group.